Okutama, Tokyo: Climate

-Okutama has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Okutama has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Okutama is 10.6 °C. The average annual rainfall is 2091 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 22.1 °C, and lowest in January, at around minus 1.1 °C.

 Demographics

-Per Japanese census data, the population of Okutama has decreased steadily since the 1950s, and is now two-thirds of what it was a century ago.
+Per Japanese census data, the population of Okutama peaked around the year 1950 and has declined by more than two-thirds since then.

 History

 Prehistory

 People began settling in Okutama from before the Jōmon Period and many archaeological sites have been found with ancient pottery.
 During the Yayoi period, rice cultivation began in the flatter lands of present-day Okutama, but most of the area remained covered by forests and only small flat lands existed.

 Premodern period

 During the Edo period, the area included in present-day Okutama was divided into 16 villages within Musashi Province.
 In each village, there was one person who served as the mayor, another who served as the leader of a particular group, and another who served as a representative for the farmers.
 Also, entering Mount Takanosu was forbidden for people of low rank during this time.
 This was because the people of high rank (government officials and such) hunted with hawks at the mountain, and the officials wanted to keep the hunting grounds for themselves.